conjure-up/spells/canonical-kubernetes/addons/jfrog/README.md

 ![JFrog_Addon](images/jfrog_addon.png)

-2. For a defult basic installation, accept all default choices for JFrog menu items and select Next to deploy all.
+2. For a basic installation, accept all default choices for JFrog menu items and select Next to deploy all.

 ![ArtifactorySelectionsP1](images/selectionp1.png)